Aircloak/aircloak/air/docs/content/sql/functions.md

 ```

 Note that the computed max value is anonymized - it requires a number of users to share this value, so in some cases
 the true value will be larger.
-Furthermore, because of this, the `max` function doesn't work on textual values:
+Furthermore, Insights Cloak's anonymizing `max` function doesn't work on textual values:

 ```sql
 SELECT max(lastname) FROM people